QGEP/docs/en/admin-guide/interlis-io/index.rst

 .. note:: Note that windows file pathes with empty strings in the directory path or filename are not supported at the moment.

+Click on `open` to select the import file.

+The file will then be checked whether it contains data in one of the supported models.
+Then a validation check with ilivalidator will take place in the background.

-The following dialog will appear.
+If the file is valid, then the import process will continue and the following dialog will appear.

 .. figure:: images/import_dialog.png